gui11aume/starcode/README.md

 Starcode runs on Linux and Mac.
 It has not been tested on Windows.

-List of arguments:
+### List of arguments:

   > starcode [options] {[-i] INPUT_FILE | -1 PAIRED_END_FILE1 -2 PAIRED_END_FILE2} [-o OUTPUT_FILE]

+#### Search options:

   **-d or --distance** *distance*

      Defines the maximum Levenshtein distance for clustering.
      When not set it is automatically computed as: min(8, 2 + [median seq length]/30)

-  **-t or --threads** *threads*

-     Defines the maximum number of parallel threads.
+#### Clustering algorithm (default is Message Passing):

+  **-r or --cluster-ratio** *ratio*

+     (Message passing only) Specifies the minimum sequence count ratio to cluster two matching sequences, i.e. two matching sequences A and B will be clustered together only if count(A) > ratio * count(B).
+	 Sparse datasets may need to set -r to small values (minimum is 1.0) to trigger clustering.
-     Default is 1.
+     Default is 5.0.

   **-s or --spheres**

-     When specified, sphere clustering algorithm is performed in the clustering phase, instead of the default message passing algorithm.
+     Use sphere clustering algorithm instead of message passing (MP).
+Spheres is more greedy than MP: sorted by size, centroids absorb all their matches.

-  **-r or --cluster-ratio** *ratio*

-     Specifies the minimum sequence count ratio to cluster two matching sequences, i.e. the matching sequences A and B will only be clustered together if count(A) > ratio * count(B), assuming that count(A) > count(B).
-     Note that this option only applies to message passing algorithm and ratio must be set to 1 to cluster unique input sequences together.
-     Default is 5.

-  **-q or --quiet**

-     Non verbose.
-By default, starcode prints verbose information to the standard error channel.

-  **-h or --help**
+  **-c or --connected-comp**

-     Prints usage information.

-  **-o or --output** *file*

-     Specifies output file.
-When not set, standard output is used instead.
+     Clusters are defined by the connected components.

+#### Output format:

   **--non-redundant**

      Removes redundant sequences from the output.
 Only the canonical sequence